 The increase in influencers will also help increase the number of firms marketing on the platform.
 Many firms work with influencers to help sell their products to their numerous followers.
 TikTok has an intelligent algorithm that accurately presents suggested content to viewers.
 This makes it easier for brands to reach their target customers through paid ads or influencer marketing.

-The use of TikTok was already rising before COVID; however, the pandemic has dramatically accelerated the number of people downloading and spending time on the app.
-The various lockdowns across the world have given people much more leisure time, and they have had to find something to do with their time while remaining at home.
-For many people, watching and making TikTok videos filled this void.
+The use of TikTok was already rising before COVID; however, the pandemic dramatically accelerated the number of people downloading and spending time on the app.
+The various lockdowns worldwide gave people much more leisure time, and they had to find something to do with their time while remaining at home and for many people, watching and making TikTok videos filled this void.

-Unfortunately, COVID has continued into 2021, and depending on your location, you are still likely to spend more time at home than usual.
-Therefore inevitably, you will make more videos of you doing things home-based than you would have pre-COVID.
-While many people will continue to make simple music videos at home, others are trying other video genres.
-Home fitness videos are becoming particularly popular, as people demonstrate how they can still keep fit despite being stuck at home.
+COVID continued into 2021, and depending on your location, you were still likely to spend more time at home than usual.
+Therefore inevitably, people continued to make more videos of themselves doing things home-based than they did pre-COVID.
+While many people continued to make simple music videos at home, others experimented with other video genres.
+Home fitness videos became particularly popular, as people demonstrated how they could still keep fit despite being stuck at home.

 3. TikTok Will Replace Television for More of Generation Z